nitromacchiato/kickback/README.md

 ## Features

 ### Intergration with Spotify API to
-    * Login with Spotify and access your playlist information
+    * Access your playlist information
     * Unfollow/Follow users
     * Add/Remove Playlist from your library
     * Play/Pause Tracks

-### Discover universities
+### Discover universities and music culture
     * acceess to a growing network of schools
     * find verified users that are apart of that university
-    * see what playlist are trending at that university
+    * see what playlist are trending at each university

+## Ranking
+    * see what playlist are top in each region
+    * only ranks playlist trending in the application

+## Secure
+    * Use [NextAuth](https://github.com/nextauthjs/next-auth/blob/main/README.md) to provide security